 I must admit I still enjoyed it the second time around but found myself watching with critical eyes.

-Having Limb Girdle Muscular Dystrophy, it is often referred to as being quite similar to Duchenne, so when I found out the main character in this movie had the condition I was interested to see how it would be portrayed and whether they would do it justice.
+Having Limb Girdle Muscular Dystrophy, is often referred to as being quite similar to Duchenne, so when I found out the main character in this movie had the condition I was interested to see how it would be portrayed and whether they would do it justice.

 Joe: After last week’s film, Inside I’m Dancing, I went into this expecting something similar but I was wrong.
 Whilst the humour is similar, our protagonist, another boy with Duchenne, sets off on a journey only on the insistence of his carer rather than under his own agency.